-Thursday, April 22- Earth Day will bring Pulitzer Center journalists William Wheeler and Anna-Katarina Gravgaard to Lynchburg College to speak to classes and provide a public talk on “International Water Issues” at 4 p.m. in Hopwood Auditorium.
+Thursday, April 22– Earth Day will bring Pulitzer Center journalists William Wheeler and Anna-Katarina Gravgaard to University of Lynchburg to speak to classes and provide a public talk on “International Water Issues” at 4 p.m. in Hopwood Auditorium.
 Funding made possible by a grant through Princeton University.

 Saturday, April 24